facebook/react-native/docs/Performance.md

 For that, we'll be using a standard Android profiling tool called `systrace`.

 `systrace` is a standard Android marker-based profiling tool (and is installed when you install the Android platform-tools package).
-Profiled code blocks are surrounded by markers start/end markers which are then visualized in a colorful chart format.
+Profiled code blocks are surrounded by start/end markers which are then visualized in a colorful chart format.
 Both the Android SDK and React Native framework provide standard markers that you can visualize.

 #### 1. Collecting a trace